 This week we have Intuit introducing a tax management platform, coronavirus cash transfers, the IRS announcing tax relief for tornado victims in Tennessee and much more.
 Check it out below.

-IMF says governments should offer cash transfers, tax
+IMF says governments should offer cash transfers, tax relief to ease coronavirus effects

 Government policymakers will need to implement “substantial” targeted fiscal, monetary and financial market measures to combat the economic impact from the rapidly spreading coronavirus, International Monetary Fund chief economist Gita Gopinath said on Monday.